 To do this requires that you define a custom URI structure for your app; register the scheme within your app’s manifest; and then add code to process deep link events and route to the proper location in your app.

-For iOS, refer to the Apple documentation on Using URL Schemes to Communicate with Apps.
+For iOS, refer to the Apple documentation on Defining a Custom URL Scheme for Your App.

 For Android, refer to Google documentation on Enabling Deep Links for App Content.